icomse/3rd_workshop_advanced_sampling/Friday/README.md

 To run this LiF dissociation simulation, with either RETIS or FFS, we will need to access a directory that allows for more storage than the home directory can provide.

-- If you are new to this workshop, you will need to create a directory in the “ocean” directory.
+- If you are new to this workshop, you will need to create a directory in the “ocean” directory (note: only for people attending the workshop).
 To this please run the following command:

   - “$ mkdir /ocean/projects/see220002p/$(whoami)”